Your huddled masses yearning to breathe free,

 The US is a nation of immigrants.
 They come for a variety of reasons:

-- The first African-Americans were forcibly brought over as slaves.
-Recently, there are growing communities of African immigrants who are fleeing violence and poverty.
+- The first African-Americans were forcibly brought over as slaves.note Recently, there are growing communities of African immigrants who are fleeing violence and poverty.
 These new immigrants, unlike most African-Americans, have no connection to slavery or the Jim Crow era, but they do marry into the older community with some regularity.
 The child of one such immigrant (who married into the "original" African-American community) was later elected and reelected President of the United States.

-- In many major cities, there is a sizable Caribbean-American community, made up of the migrating descendants of the Africans that were forcefully brought to the Caribbean.
+- In many major cities, there is a sizeable Caribbean-American community, made up of the migrating descendants of the Africans that were forcefully brought to the Caribbean.
 Many of these, coming from the former British Caribbean, are of partial Indian (as in from the Subcontinent) descent, their ancestors having gone to the Caribbean after the abolition of slavery in the British Empire as semi-voluntary indentured laborers and later married the African ex-slaves and their descendants.note

 - The Chinese-Americans originally came to work on the transcontinental railroad and in the gold mines.
 Although Chinese immigration was banned from 1882 to 1943, the Chinese-American population has consistently grown, with immigrants moving to the United States primarily for education and work.